 Cut to 2014 when Google Glass arrived on the scene.
 All of a sudden, AR was relevant again for the masses.
 But just as Osterhout noted, the price wasn't right.
 Not only that, people weren't comfortable with the Glass features and those donning the so called smart glasses were deemed 'Glassholes.'
 Again, another bout of AR fever quickly died.

-Gamifying AR failed before, but it seems that with the right game, AR will work for the public.
+The hardware is, of course, only half the story.
+Gamifying AR failed before, but it seems that with the right game, AR could work for the public.
 HoloLens is trying to garner attention with Minecraft, and various other titles, which definitely has some people readying themselves for AR.
-But it's still not ready for prime time and at $3,000 a pop for just a developer kit, we shudder at the thought of a consumer price.
+So too Magic Leap has been bringing in special effects companies like Weta Digital and Industrial Light & Magic at a fairly early stage to get some sort of entertainment experience in the works pre-launch.

 What's next for AR